Phil Murphy: Post-ambassadorship

-New Start New Jersey

-In 2014 Murphy created New Start New Jersey, a nonprofit progressive policy think tank that held a number of events around New Jersey.
+In 2014, Murphy created New Start New Jersey, a nonprofit progressive policy think tank that held a number of events around New Jersey.
 His wife was co-founder, chair, and secretary.
-The organization said it would neither endorse nor fund political candidates, as it was barred from doing so, but it did serve to raise Murphy's political visibility.
+The organization said it would neither endorse nor fund political candidates, as it was barred from doing so, but it raised Murphy's political visibility.
 Its events included an appearance by singer Jon Bon Jovi.
 One of its goals was to help displaced workers back into the work force.
-(Making reference to visibility, in 2016 hacked Podesta emails revealed that Murphy was already seriously considering a run for governor when the organization was founded, telling Podesta that his ambitions were "very serious but not yet committed" and that the new entity would improve his name recognition.)
+(Making reference to visibility, in 2016 hacked Podesta emails revealed that Murphy was already seriously considering running for governor when the organization was founded, telling Podesta that his ambitions were "very serious but not yet committed" and that the new entity would improve his name recognition.)

-New Way for New Jersey
+After Murphy announced his candidacy for governor, New Start New Jersey continued, albeit without Murphy on its board.

-In September 2015 Murphy launched a progressive organization named New Way for New Jersey, which held a number of town halls, including some by telephone on Sunday evenings, and encouraged Democrats to sign petitions critical of incumbent Governor Chris Christie.
+In September 2015, Murphy launched the progressive organization New Way for New Jersey, which held a number of town halls, including some by telephone on Sunday evenings, and encouraged Democrats to sign petitions critical of incumbent Governor Chris Christie.
 Unlike New Start New Jersey, New Way for New Jersey was an explicitly political organization.

-Criticism of Chris Christie

-On March 2, 2016, Murphy's organization New Way for New Jersey launched a petition that criticized Christie for neglecting his duties as governor due to his travel and support of Donald Trump's presidential campaign.
+On March 2, 2016, New Way for New Jersey launched a petition that criticized Christie for neglecting his duties as governor due to his travel and support of Donald Trump's presidential campaign.
 The group implored Christie to "do your job or quit".
-Murphy supported Hillary Clinton in the 2016 Democratic primary and fundraised for her.

 After Murphy announced his candidacy for governor, New Way for New Jersey folded.
-New Start New Jersey continued, albeit without Murphy on its board.

-Campaigns for governor
+Gubernatorial campaigns

 2017

 In May 2016 Murphy announced his candidacy for the Democratic nomination in the 2017 New Jersey gubernatorial election.
 He became the race's first announced candidate.
 He said of his rationale, "I am running for governor because New Jersey desperately needs adult leadership that puts our people first."

 Announcing so early was unusual.
 Comparisons with unpopular former governor Jon Corzine, another wealthy former Goldman Sachs executive, were a challenge Murphy had to meet.
 Murphy also began the campaign with little name recognition.
 He initially planned to lend $10 million to the campaign but to also aggressively fund-raise.
 He said he would accept no so-called dark money and that "I'm holding our campaign to a higher standard."